near/docs/docs/3.tutorials/auction/1-basic.md

 </Tabs>

-The contract has further view methods that follow a very similar structure.
+The contract has further view methods that follow a similar structure.

 ---